 Sometimes you need to make your processor see that your business adds value to their business.
 You have to make them want to keep you, so convincing them your business is valuable is important.
 Leverage your transaction volume if it’s high enough and that’ll say enough about your value to them.

 If you shopped around for better rates first, then you have even more leverage to negotiate your rate with your current processor.
 Say, “Hey!
 This company doesn’t charge a statement fee or a batch fee!
 I’m going to switch to them.”
 If your processor doesn’t try to keep your business and make you happy, it’s time to switch.
-You deserve better anyway.

-- The other way to reduce risk of fraud is by providing security information that protects the cardholder and validates their purchase.
+- The other way to reduce the risk of fraud is by providing security information that protects the cardholder and validates their purchase.
 You can do this by entering the billing zip code and security zip code.

 Most credit card processors (but not all) don’t actually process transactions themselves.
-Instead they save on processing fees by signing up with a bank or institution that does the processing.
+Instead, they save on processing fees by signing up with a bank or institution that does the processing.
 This means that on top of paying your processor’s fees, you’re also paying middleman markups.
 Ask your current processor if they use a middleman.
 When searching for a new one, ask the same thing.
 You’ll notice a difference in fees and markup between the ones that do and the ones that don’t use that third-party processor.

 One simple mistake could lead to higher processing fees, so setting up your account the right way from the start can make all the difference.
 Provide the correct business information, such as type of transactions, type of business, and frequency of transactions because this matters to many processors (but not all).

-It’s the same idea with the way your terminal is set up and used.
+It’s the same with the way your terminal is set up and used.
 Get into the habit of batching transactions within 24 hours to lower the number of transactions for that period and to reduce processing fees.
-This method is more cost-effective than batching every few days or a couple times per week.
+This method is more cost-effective than batching every few days or a couple of times per week.
 The longer you wait to settle the batch, the higher the fees and rates from the credit card companies.